fetchai/ledger/docs/style-guide.md

 ## Structs

-Use structs for passive data and, in some cases, template meta programming.
+* Use structs for passive data and, in some cases, template meta-programming.
 Use `classes` for everything else.
-For example:

 ``` c++
 struct Person